Nweekley84/Nates-MVC/README.md

 - Visual Studio Code: [Website](https://code.visualstudio.com/)

 ## What I Learned:
-1. Implementing Model-View-Controller (MVC) architecture and understanding how the MVC works.
+1. Implementing the Model-View-Controller (MVC) architecture and understanding how the MVC works.
 2. Creating and interacting with a MySQL database using Sequelize with Object Relational Mapping.
 3. Creating and using Express.js servers & routes.
 4. Using Handlebars.js to create and display dynamic templates.